1 / 2

 At a Glance

-- Grade: 3 · Subject: Science
+• Grade: 3 · Subject: Science

-- Best For: Hands-on science centers and interactive notebooks
+• Best For: Hands-on science centers

-- Time: 15–20 minutes
+• Time: 15–20 minutes

-This resource aligns with `3-LS1-1`, requiring students to develop models to describe that organisms have unique and diverse life cycles.
+This resource aligns directly with 3-LS1-1, requiring students to develop models to describe that organisms have unique and diverse life cycles.
 It specifically addresses the growth and development components of the life science framework by showing the progression of an amphibian.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 Use this spin wheel during the Explore phase of a lesson on animal life cycles.
 It serves as an excellent formative assessment tool; as students spin the wheel, ask them to describe the physical changes occurring between the tadpole and froglet stages.
 The activity typically takes 15 to 20 minutes to complete and assemble, making it a concise addition to any biology unit.